 It will also mean that you have to buy new running shoes more often and you also get more loads up through the body during the time you use the shoes.
-The best long distance running shoes for a beginner is a shoe between the very expensive running shoes and the very cheap running shoes.
+The best long distance running shoes for a beginner are a shoe between very expensive running shoes and very cheap running shoes.

-1. Running shoes for training vs Running shoes for race day
+Running shoes for training vs running shoes for race day

 It is common for runners to have several pairs of shoes for different types of runs.
 On most of your runs, you use training shoes.
 They are a little heavier with more padding to absorb shocks and help your legs to make the training easier.
 Running shoes for the race day itself are focused on performance and speed, where you want to perform your best with maximum energy.

 There is lightweight upper and propulsion in every step.
-You also need to remember running in new competition shoes with a few quick runs to make sure they fit and feels good before using them in races.
+You also need to remember to run in new competition shoes with a few quick runs to make sure they fit and feel good before using them in races.

 Our feet are very individual and each runner has a fit and feel for running shoes that they prefer.
 There are also very precise technological methods – like Foot analysis– to uncover the dimensions of your foot, so you can find your fit very precisely.
 Some runners take half a size larger to account for the foot raising during longer runs.

 Other runners prefer a tight, stocking-like fit.
 What is right for you?
 The right fit is the one that feels best.
 And the only way to know for sure is to get out and run a few kilometers in your shoes.
 There are also tables for choosing shoe size.

 Running surface, distance, and speed